-Tincup Pass road is recommended for high-clearance 4WD cars during summer months roughly from late June through October, although in some places snow is present as late as July.
-The trail features a few steep sections and a few narrow areas where two cars can hardly pass each other.
+Tincup Pass road is recommended for high-clearance 4WD cars during the summer months roughly from late June to October, although in some places snow is still present as late as July.
+The trail features a few steep sections and a few narrow areas where two cars can barely pass each other.

 Tincup Pass road offers visitors to explore historic Colorado mountain towns.
 In particular, Tincup and St. Elmo, the most fascinating ghost towns in the state.
 In Tincup, visitors can stop by a store and a cafe and wander around century-old buildings.
 St. Elmo boasts a few active businesses like ATV rental and a general store.